 Creating new essential oil blends and re-creating old favorites is an exciting and relaxing experience for me.
 It doesn't need to take a lot of time, although it sometimes can – either way, the rewards of creating your own scent combinations are endless and very satisfying!

-What you need to get started:
+What you'll need to get started:

-Gloves: keep in mind that you are working with undiluted essential oils and you do not want to get any on your hands!
+Keep in mind that you are working with undiluted essential oils and you do not want to get any on your hands!

-Perfume blotters or cotton balls: to smell and observe your creations transform as they evaporate.
+Smell and observe your creations transform as they evaporate.

-Pen and paper: to write down the amounts of each oil used.
+Write down the amounts of each oil used.

-Towels: just in case!
+Just in case!

 and of course, your nose!

-This gives you a formula that can be used to recreate your blend in any size you need.
-Be sure to count accurately while blending and keep a written list of each oil and the amount you add!
+This gives you a formula that can be used to recreate your blend for any recipe.
+Be sure to count accurately while blending.
+Keep a written list of each oil and the amount you add!
 Believe me, you'll want this information later.